Divante222/individual_project/README.md

 - People who have had heart attack and people who didn't have heart attacks have a similar bmi mean

 ### Initial Questions/Thoughts
+- Will the every feature model beat out the next steps model of creating new feature columns

 # Modeling